Which place is cheaper, Sydney or Athens?

 Even though both destinations experience a temperate climate with four distinct seasons, they experience these seasons at different times of the year.
 Sydney is in the southern hemisphere and summer is in January and winter is in July, but Athens has summer in [NORTHERNSUMMERMONTH] and winter in [NORTHERNWINTERMONTH].

 The summer brings many poeple to Athens as well as Sydney.
 Many visitors come to Athens in the summer for the city activities and the family-friendly experiences.
+Additionally, most visitors come to Sydney for the beaches, snorkeling, the hiking, the city activities, and the family-friendly experiences during these months.

 The sun comes out a lot this time of the year in Sydney.
 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the summer, Athens often gets more sunshine than Sydneyin January.
 Athens gets 357 hours of sunny skies this time of year, while Sydney receives 236 hours of full sun.